|

 South of Broad’s value is incomparable as an investment or a

 prestigious address.
-Properties here are the rarest of the rare
+Properties for sale here are the rarest of the rare

 jewel that is historic Charleston, and feature some of America’s

-most famous houses and gardens and some of the East coast’s most
+most famous homes and gardens and some of the East coast’s most

 stunning views.